coderefinery/coderefinery.org/content/lessons/from-coderefinery.md

 +++
-title = "All CodeRefinery lessons" description = "Many interesting lessons from the CodeRefinery team and partners" template = "page.html"
+title = "All CodeRefinery lessons" description = "Commented list of all our lessons.
+Some are not part of a standard 6-day workshop." template = "page.html"
 +++

-These are various lessons we teach or recommended:

 ## CodeRefinery lessons

-**See [Core lessons](@/lessons/core.md) for the ones we teach at every workshop, and a self-study program.**

 This is not a strict division, but lessons can be classified as to what is initially useful to yourself, to your group, and to the whole community.

-Lessons marked with (*) are part of a regular 6 half-day workshop.
+Lessons marked with (*) are [core lessons](@/lessons/core.md) and part of a regular 6 half-day workshop.

 - For yourself and larger
   - [Introduction to version control](https://coderefinery.github.io/git-intro/) (*)